-D: In our work, we've keyed out presenters delivering pieces to camera...
+D: In our work, we’ve keyed out presenters delivering pieces to the camera…

 E: And life-sized presenters at conferences who are “beamed in” on the big screens…

-D: And years ago, when Studio Giggle worked on BBC's Casualty there was a lot of green screen involved.
+D: And years ago, when Studio Giggle worked on BBC’s Casualty there was a lot of green screens involved.

 Why are green screens green?

-D: Green is the easiest colour to work with because it's the furtherest away from skin tones (unless you are an alien).
+D: Green is the easiest colour to work with because it’s the furthest away from skin tones (unless you are an alien).
 You can actually use any colour you like though.
-You'd have a trouble with red because they is a lot of red tones in skin.
-Blue is great if you are inside, outside you will be competing with the tones in the sky.
-We learnt earlier that green supposedly took off instead of blue, because weathermen liked wearing blue suits.
+You’d have trouble with red because they are a lot of red tones in skin.
+Blue is great if you are inside, but outside you will be competing with the tones in the sky.
+We learnt earlier that green supposedly took off instead of blue, because weathermen liked wearing blue suits

 When did it first begin?

 D: Green screen almost goes back as far as the moving image itself, right at the start people were messing around removing whites and blacks from their footage.

 E: It was the Thief of Baghdad (1940) that really launched green screen into cinema.
 I haven’t actually seen it, but the trailer looks good, considering it’s age.
 It won an Oscar for best visual effects.
 It’s a nice use of it, with a giant genie and flying carpets and horses.